 Assessment & Reporting

-At The Beaconsfield School students receive a report up to four times a year.
+At The Beaconsfield School students receive a report up to twice a year.
 The information in each report will vary per year group, for example Year 11 reports will include PPE grades.
 Sample reports are available at the foot of this page.

 Key Stage 3 students receive GCSE grades 9-1 for their targets and attainment.
-Key Stage 4 students may have a mix of 9-1, A* - G or BTEC grades depending on their option choices.
+Key Stage 4 students may have a mix of 9-1 or BTEC grades depending on their option choices.
 Please see the video at the foot of the page for an explanation of this change.

 Students receive a target level in all subjects except PSHE and core PE.